Contextualizing Security and Privacy of Software-Defined Vehicles: A Literature Review and Industry Perspectives: SDV Security Challenges

 \subsubsection{Regulations}

-The early regulations on automotive privacy comprised voluntary guidelines by the Alliance of Automobile Manufacturers (AAM) and the 2015 Driver Privacy Act as part of the comprehensive FAST Act in the US~\cite{pese2019survey}.
-In May 2018, the \ac{GDPR}~\cite{GDPR} was developed by the European Union (EU) developed \ac{GDPR} ~\cite{GDPR} as the first comprehensive privacy framework to provide additional chances of consent for an individual's data. \acp{OEM} are international companies that sell automobiles throughout the world, even though \ac{GDPR} only applies to EU citizens and entities.
-Therefore, \ac{GDPR} compliance is crucial for \acp{OEM} in Asia and North America.
-State-specific privacy laws exist even in the United States.
-Examples are the California Consumer Privacy Act (CCPA)~\cite{ccpa} and its stricter 2023 amendment, the California Privacy Rights Act (CPRA)~\cite{cpra}.
+Early automotive privacy regulation relied on voluntary guidelines from the Alliance of Automobile Manufacturers (AAM) and the 2015 Driver Privacy Act within the FAST Act in the US~\cite{pese2019survey}.
+In May 2018, the European Union introduced the \ac{GDPR}~\cite{GDPR} as the first comprehensive privacy framework, strengthening individual consent and data protection.
+Although formally applicable to EU entities, \ac{GDPR} compliance is essential for global \acp{OEM} operating across regions.
+In the United States, state-level laws such as the California Consumer Privacy Act (CCPA)~\cite{ccpa} and the stricter California Privacy Rights Act (CPRA)~\cite{cpra} further shape automotive data governance.
+The \ac{GDPR} distinguishes among \emph{data controllers}, \emph{data processors}, and \emph{data subjects}, granting strong protections to drivers as data subjects.
+Data controllers bear primary responsibility for determining how and why data are processed, while processors act on their behalf. \acp{OEM} are classified as data controllers due to their role in managing data shared with third-party app providers, leading to heightened compliance obligations~\cite{gdpr_automotive}.
+An evaluation of \acp{OEM} privacy policies revealed inconsistent and incomplete \ac{GDPR} implementations~\cite{pese2023pricar}.
+As a result, three privacy goals were identified as essential for achieving \ac{GDPR} compliance in automotive systems~\cite{pese2023pricar}:

-The \ac{GDPR} makes a distinction between \emph{data controllers}, \emph{data processors}, and \emph{data subjects}.
-The \ac{GDPR} guarantees sufficient safeguarding of data subjects' privacy rights, which in our case are drivers.
-When it comes to safeguarding the rights and privacy of data subjects, data controllers bear the greatest responsibility, since they determine how and why the organization will use data.
-Any data is processed by data processors on the data controller's behalf. \acp{OEM} are considered data controllers since they manage the data that is shared with outside app providers, which has greater compliance requirements~\cite{gdpr_automotive}.
-These are distilled into seven key ideas~\cite{garikayi2020}, namely (1) \textit{Lawfulness, Fairness and Transparency}, (2) \textit{Purpose Limitation}, (3) \textit{Data Minimization}, (4) \textit{Accuracy}, (5) \textit{Storage Limitation}, (6) \textit{Integrity and Confidentiality}, and (7) \textit{Accountability}.